IUPAC-InChI/InChI_Dev/INCHI-1-DOC/UserGuide/InChI_UserGuide.md

 The exact set of InChI Software options has been changing from release to release.

-The description below refers to the current v.
-1.06.
+The description below refers to v.
+1.07-beta3.

 The options are available in graphical program winchi-1, command line executable inchi-1 and through InChI API.
 Not all the options are available for all the parts of software; the  maximal set of options is available for the inchi-1 program.